YunnnnShang/Research-Project/README.md

 <!-- ROADMAP -->
 ## Roadmap
 Descripition of the milestones of this project.
-Example:
 - [x] Make the camera running: Show video stream on Raspberry Pi 5 using python (Felix task)
 - [x] Install Yolov8 (ultralytics), get it running on the Pi5 (at first try nano version)
   - [x] Yolov8 object detection